Skip to Content

 When people hear the word obsidian, black-colored material comes to their minds.
 But there are also some very intriguing obsidian varieties that can surprise them.

-For example, rainbow obsidian is a relatively new material of phenomenal appearance.
+For example, rainbow obsidian is a relatively new material with a phenomenal appearance.
 The unusual rainbow sheen attracted the attention of many people, including fake manufacturers.

 There are several obsidian varieties: black, snowflake, green, blue, and rainbow.
 They never occur in highly saturated hues and eye-clean transparency.
 Rainbow obsidian’s sheen is displayed on a translucent to an opaque dark background.
-Snowflake obsidian texture is never repetitive and mathematically even.
+Snowflake obsidian texture is never repetitive, not even mathematically.

 Let’s briefly describe the most common obsidian varieties.
 Their distinguishing features you can check in the table below.